PigeoncoinClassic/pigeoncoinclassic.github.io/flightplan.md

           - ux
           - beta
         content: |
           The internet should forget your conversations as soon as you've forgotten them.
-Since we are not selling data, burning data is no problem.
+Since we are not collecting data, burning data to protect your privacy is a no-brainer.

   - title: Digital freedom